The Big Reasons to Bring Mindfulness to the Work Place

-Yes, they’re all huge names in the business world, but there is another link that pulls them together: they all offer mindfulness trainings to their employees.
+Yes, they’re all huge names in the business world, but there is another important commonality: they all offer mindfulness trainings to their employees.

 Practicing mindfulness may take many different forms, but it often involves using an anchor – most commonly your breath – to center your attention and focus your thoughts on the present moment.
 By learning to “be present” rather than distracted and rushed, one can bring greater awareness to the situation and respond less reactively or automatically.

 Where once mindfulness was a practice reserved for Buddhist monks and yoga practitioners, mindfulness has now become mainstream.
-In fact, the market for meditation and mindfulness is booming, with a current market of $1.1 billion dollars and $100 million in growth from 2016 – 2017 alone.
-More importantly, mindfulness practices, including meditation, present moment awareness and the use of “pause practices” during the course of a busy day are becoming recognized as strategies for coping with the relentless stresses and fast pace of modern work.
+In fact, the market for meditation and mindfulness is booming, with a current market of $1.1b and $100 million in growth from 2016 – 2017 alone.
+More importantly, mindfulness practices, including meditation, present moment awareness, and the use of “pause practices” during the course of a busy day are becoming recognized as strategies for coping with the relentless stresses and fast pace of modern work.